Fitbit has done a Hoover - it's now so synonymous with fitness trackers that even non-techies use it as shorthand for health-watching bands.

 Fear not though, because we’ve reviewed them, studied them, and learnt their innermost secrets, to determine which one you should be strapping/clipping onto your body:

-Best for: a smartwatch alternative
+Best for: pretending to own a smartwatch

 Fitbit Blaze (£160)